 “Plant-based diet” is a broad term with different definitions.
 The goal of a plant-based diet is always to provide optimum health.
-Because opinions vary on how this might be achieved, different types of plant-based diets have evolved.
+Because opinions vary on how this might be achieved, different types plant-based diets have evolved.

 Here are a few of the better-known plant-based diets.
 If you are considering making the change, These different types of plant-based diets will give you an idea which one might suit your own dietary choices.

 The term “flexitarian” was coined from the words flexible and vegetarian.
 This means that by participating in a flexitarian diet, you do not have to completely refrain from eating meat products.

 You can eat a little meat occasionally and still enjoy the health benefits of following a plant-based diet.
 Followers of this diet are sometimes referred to as casual vegetarians as they are not as strict with their food guidelines as are traditional vegetarians.

 Vegetarians basically eat mostly fruits and vegetables and refrain from eating certain foods depending on what type of vegetarian they choose to be.

 Lacto-ovo vegetarians add eggs and dairy products to their plant-based diet, whereas lacto-vegetarians consume dairy products but refrain from eating eggs.
 A third type of vegetarian is the ovo-vegetarian who prefers to eat eggs but avoids dairy products.

 Vegan diets are similar to but stricter than a vegetarian diet, as they have no additions to their plant-based diet.